-I publish thoughts about internal comms and intranet use at Kilobox Communiqué and my work has been featured at Simply-Communicate, at Melcrum, and in the Journal of Internal Communications.
+I publish thoughts about internal comms and intranet use at Kilobox Communiqué and my work has been featured at Simply-Communicate, Scarlett Abbott, Melcrum, and in the Journal of Internal Communications.

-I support Sam Marshall, helping with intranet user research, marketing communications, and training.
+I support Sam Marshall, help with intranet user research, marketing communications, and training.
 As a boutique consultancy, we help medium and large organisations define and plan their digital workplaces.

-I founded the Intranet Now conference with Brian Lamb; each year we surprise the intranet and comms community, and ourselves, with an event that hones in on the must-know digital workplace topics.
+I founded the Intranet Now conference with Brian Lamb; now each year, Lisa Riemers and I surprise the intranet and comms community, and ourselves, with an event that hones in on the must-know digital workplace topics.
 With around 20 intranet and comms managers on stage, it’s the most dynamic intranet event of the year.